cjb123/Object-Detection/README.md

 3. The probability/confidence score associated with each bounding box and class label

-<b> How deep learning image classifier can be converted into an object detector? </b>
+<h4> How deep learning image classifier can be converted into an object detector? </h4>
 We utilise the elements of traditional computer vision algorithms to convert our CNN image classifier into an object detector.<br>

 The first element we use is <b>`Image Pyramids`</b>: <br>